baccuslab/pyret/README.md

 Testing
 -------
-Testing is done via [nose](https://nose.readthedocs.org/).
-Once installed (e.g. with `pip install nose`) then simply run `nosetests -v` at the top level directory to run the tests.
+Testing is done via [py.test](http://pytest.org/latest/).
+Once installed (e.g. with `pip install pytest`) then simply run `make test` at the top level directory to run the tests.
 Test functions are located in the `tests/` folder.